 It can be seen in the distance, from the resort.
 Barges permanently store ore there.

-The beautiful Bangka Island (North Sulawesi), where I also went on this trip in March 2013, after a first stay in July 2010 (and I'll get back to you in future posts), should escape a mining projectwhich promised to be destructive.
+The beautiful Bangka Island (North Sulawesi), where I also went on this trip in March 2013, after a first stay in July 2010 (and I'll get back to you in future posts), should escape a mining projectwhich was to be destructive.

-Their new Weda Resort, the one where I lived, between jungle and mangrove, is located near the villages of Kobe and Sawai Itepoand not too far from another mine, Weda Bay Nickel.
-But, for now, the owners of the Weda Resort seem to maintain a good relationship with this company.
-It claims to care more than others about the ecological, economic and social impact of its activities (what others dispute, see the links that I added a little lower, in November 2013).
+Their new Weda Resort, where I stayed, between jungle and mangrove, is located near the villages of Kobe and Sawai ItepoIt is not far from another mine, Weda Bay Nickel.
+But, for the time being, the owners of the Weda Resort seem to have a good relationship with this company.
+The latter claims to care more than others about the ecological, economic and social impact of its activities (which others dispute, see the links I added a little below, in November 2013).